HawgBeat - Arkansas lands San Jose State transfer OL Fernando Carmona Jr.

 Arkansas lands San Jose State transfer OL Fernando Carmona Jr.

-Sam Pittman and the Arkansas Razorbacks received good news on Friday evening, as San Jose State transfer tackle Fernando Carmona Jr. committed to the Hogs, per an Instagram post from his brother, George Martin Carmona.
+Sam Pittman and the Arkansas Razorbacks received good news on Friday evening, as San Jose State transfer tackle Fernando Carmona Jr. committed to the Hogs, per his Instagram.

 A redshirt sophomore for the Spartans, Carmona played a total of 765 snaps and finished the 2023 season with an overall Pro Football Focus grade of 81.5.